venupendota/DragAndDrop/README.md

 # DragAndDrop
-drag your image cell and drop it in your destination or you can simply throw it to destination.
+drag your image and drop it in your destination or you can simply throw it to destination.

-Installation.....
+# Installation

+This branch supports Swift 3.

+# Manual

-drag and drop the source files to your project from this example project...
+drag and drop the DragAndDropSource folder to your project from this example project...

+# Usage

 step1:  make DragAndDropController as your parent class.